Skip to content

 elif format == "terminal":

-return _to_terminal(board, executor, merged_variables, **options)
+return _to_terminal(face, executor, merged_variables, **options)

 else: